StevenMullinsCS/StevenMullinsCS/README.md

-- 👋 Hi, I’m @Womboi
+- 👋 Hi, I’m Steven.
 - 👀 I’m interested in ...
 Video games, programming, MMA, and reading.
 - 🌱 I’m currently learning ...
-C++, Python, Java
+C++, Python

 <!---
 Womboi/Womboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.